flashbots/mempool-dumpster/README.md

 ## FAQ

-- _What are exclusive transactions?_ ... a transaction that was seen from no other source (transaction only provided by a single source)
+- _What are exclusive transactions?_ ... a transaction that was seen from no other source (transaction only provided by a single source).
+These transactions might include recycled transactions (which were already seen long ago but not included, and resent by a transaction source).
 - _What does "XOF" stand for?_ ...
-XOF stands for "exclusive orderflow" (i.e. exclusive transactions)
+XOF stands for "exclusive orderflow" (i.e. exclusive transactions).
 - _What is a-pool?_ ...
 A-Pool is a regular geth node with some optimized peering settings, subscribed to over the network.
 - _When is the data uploaded?_ ...
 The data preparation and upload for the previous day is started daily at UTC 2am.